 The Hawaii clean energy initiative requires that 70 percent sourced from clean energy and energy efficiency throughout the state by 2030 (the highest in the US).
 Of that 40 percent will be generated by renewable energy and 30 percent coming from energy efficiency.
 Hawaii is leading aggressively the way to becoming more self-sustaining and creating new energy resources and industries.
 Conservation has been on the forefront of every citizen with support of each local island to cut daily use and consumption of gas, electricity and import products into the island.
 For those interested in learning more about Hawaii’s plan, visit their official website here.

 7) Locals really grow their own food for personal consumption

 From small neighborhood plots to little farms, there is a large agricultural presence and need to grow our own produce to save on costs and have wonderful fresh fruit and vegetables.
 In fact almost everyone here will at least have citrus plants, herbs and other tropical trees growing on their properties.
 Small scale farms, coops and farmers markets are very popular and well supported within the community.
-Even abundant fruits and vegetables are shared or traded casually with friends and neighbors.
+Even abundant fruits and vegetables grown in Hawaii are shared or traded casually with friends and neighbors.

 We want to hear from you